pierre-rouleau/pel/README.rst

       setup with package management capabilities and PEL's automatic package installation via customization.

-- PEL support Emacs 26 as well as Emacs 27 and later.
+- PEL supports Emacs 26 and later.

   - For Emacs 27 and later the ``pel-early-init-template`` user-option (which defaults to `example/init/early-init.el`_) allows you to identify a